dwikysahut/Backend-Astro-Library-API/README.md

         },

 ```
+# Packages
+- express
+- mysql
+- body-parser
+- morgan
+- multer
+- nodemon
+- cors
+- jsonwebtoken
+- md5
+- dotenv

 ## How to run the app ?
+Clone this repository, then :
 1. Open app's directory in CMD or Terminal
 2. Type `npm install` or `yarn install`
 3. Make new file a called **.env**, set up first [here](#set-up-env-file)
-4. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
+4.Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
-5. Create a database with the name note, and Import file [note.sql](note.sql) to **phpmyadmin**
+5. Create a database with the name note, and Import file [ librarapp-api.sql](librarapp-api.sql) to **phpmyadmin**
 6. Open Postman desktop application or Chrome web app extension that has installed before
 7. Choose HTTP Method and enter request url.(ex. localhost:8080/book)
 8. You can see all the end point [here](#end-point)

-ketika menggunakan yarn, maka untuk menjalankan app adalah dengan
+if use yarn , type this to start server

 ```
 yarn start

 ```
-untuk mengupload image menggunakan multer
+this package use for upload image with multer

 ```